rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

 This command reports various network statistics, such as the number of packets received (transmitted) through the network card or the number of packet failures that occurred.
-If you add `1 3` to the end of the command, it reports for every 1 seconds a total of 3 times.
+If you add `1 3` to the end of the command, it reports for every 1 second a total of 3 times.

 You can also add a keyword to the command, as shown in the following example: